GensLabs/GettingAndCleaningData/Project/run_analysis.md

 ```

-Yes, I accounted for all possible combinations. `featureName` is now redundant.
+Yes, I accounted for all possible combinations. `feature` is now redundant.